 The Marcliffe hotel is the only 5 star VisitScotland hotel in Aberdeen.
 It is set in 11 acres of woodlands close to Aberdeen.
 The house was originally built in 1848 and it became a luxury hotel in 1993.
 It has 33 rooms and 7 suites.

-The spa uses a number of brands from ID bare essentials for make up to Fake Bake for tanning to Essie for nails and Italian brand comfort zone for face and body.
+The spa at Marcliffe Hotel uses a number of brands from ID bare essentials for makeup to Fake Bake for tanning to Essie for nails and Italian brand comfort zone for face and body.

 There is a rather extensive 12-page treatment brochure!
-In particular, they offer some nice anti-aging treatments alongside the usual facials, body scrubs and massages.
+In particular, the Marcliffe Hotel Spa offers some nice anti-aging treatments alongside the usual facials, body scrubs and massages.
 There are also some specific products for men.

 Beauty-wise there are mani-pedis, makeup, waxing, and tanning.

-Marcliffe have quite a few offers available although I think the Ultimate Tranquility is the best value.
+Marcliffe has quite a few offers available although I think the Ultimate Tranquility is the best value.
 It offers a scrub, light massage, one hour facial, manicure and pedicure plus a champagne light lunch for 195 pounds.
+This is one of the good luxury spa breaks Scotland deals.

 The Conservatory Restaurant focuses on sourcing local ingredients and setting them off with a choice of more than 400 wines and more than 100 malt whiskies!
 It is the only restaurant at Marcliffe.
 They also have the Drawing Room bar and lounge which offers afternoon tea.